Bank failure mitigation is critical to safeguarding your business against sudden financial shocks.

 In terms of compensation limits, the FSCS covers up to £85,000 per depositor per institution.
 For joint accounts, coverage extends to £170,000, which is divided equally among the account holders.

-There are also special provisions for temporary high balances, such as after receiving funds from selling a house or a large insurance payout, when the FSCS will provide enhanced protection up to £1,000,000 for up to six months after the payment was made.
+There are also special provisions for temporary high balances, such as after receiving funds from selling a house or a large insurance payout, when the FSCS provides enhanced protection of up to £1,000,000 for up to six months after the payment was made.
 If the temporary high balance is because of a payment for personal injury or incapacity, there is no limit on the amount of compensation you can claim.

 Managing financial obligations during bank failures